 What estrogen levels do women with PCOS have?

 One of the problems caused by PCOS is a hormonal imbalance, which can manifest itself in a number of ways such as a surplus of androgen.
-For this reason, it is surprising to note that estrogen levels for those with PCOS can often be within the normal range for a post-pubescent and premenopausal woman.
+For this reason, it is surprising to note that estrogen levels for those with PCOS can often be within the normal.

 Getting pregnant with PCOS if you are overweight

-Getting pregnant is by no means impossible for women with PCOS but there are a number of factors that can make it more difficult, and one of these is your weight.
-Hormonal imbalance can contribute to weight gain, but losing weight with PCOS can make it that bit easier to conceive.
+Most women with PCOS can get pregnant but there are a number of factors that can make it more difficult, and one of these is excessive weight.
+Hormonal imbalance can contribute to weight gain, but keeping a stable healthy weight with PCOS will improve the chances of conceiving.

 There are a number of changes to your diet that you can make in order to help you lose weight: